xipki/xipki/README.md

 ## Install CA Server

+JDK 8+ is required.

 1. Unpack tomcat to a new folder
 2. Unpack the binary `xipki-ca-<version>.zip` and install CA as described in the unpacked README file.

 ## Install OCSP Responder

+JDK 8+ is required.

 1. Unpack tomcat to a new folder
 2. Unpack the binary `xipki-ocsp-<version>.zip` and install OCSP responder as described in the